proofcert/checkers/README.md

 The script `prover.sh` can be used to compile and run \checkers\ on given certificates.
 The argument for Checkers is the name of the `.mod` and `.sig` files of the certificate, which must be placed in the `src` folder.
-For example, in order to check the proof certificate contained in the files `simple.mod` and `simple.sig`, one needs to place them in the `src` folder and execute the following command:
+For example, in order to check the proof certificate contained in the files `param2.mod` and `param2.sig`, one needs to place them in the `src` folder and execute the following command:

 ```
-./prover.sh simple
+./prover.sh param2
 ```

 Checkers was tested under Debian 8 and Fedora 21.
 The shell scripts are